 During the year under review, there was no change in the Directorship of the Company took place.
-After the closure of financial year 2022-23, Ms. Mita Namonath Jha has been appointed as an Additional Non-Exceutive, Non- Independent Director of the Company w.e.f.
-28.08.2023.
+After the closure of the financial year 2023-24, Ms. Mita Namonath Jha resigned as a Non-Executive Non-Independent Director of the Company on 01.04.2024

-The Composition of Board of Directors is as follows:-
+The Composition of the Board of Directors is as follows:

 S.NO.
-NAME OF DIRECTOR DESIGNATION DIN 1 Vipul Goel Non Independent Director (Non Executive) 00064274 2 Sameer Goel Managing Director 00161786 3 Jagdeep Dhawan Independent Director (Non Executive) 00778235 4 Richa Gupta Independent Director (Non Executive) 07481646 5 Mita Namonath Jha Non Independent Director (Non Executive) 07258314
+NAME OF DIRECTOR DESIGNATION DIN

+1 Vipul Goel Director (Non-Executive) 00064274

+2 Sameer Goel Managing Director 00161786

+3 Jagdeep Dhawan Independent Director 00778235

+4 Richa Gupta Independent Director 07481646

-There were some changes took place in the Key Managerial personnel's of the Company during the year under review:-
+There were some changes that took place in the Key Managerial personnel of the Company during the year under review:-

 S.NO.
-NAME OF KMP DESIGNATION APPOINTMENT/RESIGNATION DATE 1 Arti Chief Financial Officer Resignation 12.08.2022 2 Lakshay Prakash Chief Financial Officer Appointment 10.02.2023
+NAME OF KMP DESIGNATION APPOINTMENT/RESIGNATION DATE 1 Lakshay Prakash Chief Financial Officer Resignation 07.09.2023 2 Rakesh Chetani Chief Financial Officer Appointment 07.09.2023